Did you know that your child may be entitled to additional Pupil Premium funding if you receive one of the following benefits:

 At KSPA, we are committed to ensuring all our children make the best possible progress.
 We track the achievement of every child on a regular basis and do all we can to make sure each child achieves their potential.
 We also have a duty to ensure that no group of children are disadvantaged due to their gender, ethnic origin or family income or background.

-We are well staffed here and children in the majority of year groups learn in classes where the staff team includes a teacher and support staff.
+Children in the majority of year groups learn in classes where the staff team includes a teacher and a shared member of the support staff.
 Children are familiar with working in groups of different sizes, at different times of the day, with different adults.
 Children of all abilities have the opportunity to work on a 1:1 basis or in a small group with an adult.
-Within this type of organisation, we do give children extra support when they need it.
+Within this type of organisation, we do strive to give children extra support when they need it.

 The Pupil Premium funding has allowed us to continue and extend what we already do - to monitor children’s progress and to give additional support when required.
 Children are certainly not singled out or stigmatised for getting some extra attention and we would never label a child in front of other children for receiving free school meals or being in care.